Report To Army Finds Blast From Some Weapons May Put Shooter's Brain At Risk

 Since then, there's been growing evidence that blasts from weapons like the Carl Gustav recoilless rifle and the AT4 anti-tank weapon can also affect the brain.

-"If you're looking at a large anti-tank rocket that a soldier would carry on his or her shoulder, that's now a pretty large explosion — and it's happening right next to your head."
-Scharre says.
+"If you're looking at a large anti-tank rocket that a soldier would carry on his or her shoulder, that's now a pretty large explosion — and it's happening right next to your head," Scharre says.

 Studies show that some service members who fire these weapons repeatedly have short-term problems with memory and thinking.
 What's not clear is whether those temporary changes can lead to permanent deficits.